Great Armoury: History

-In 1945, it was severely damaged and rebuilt from 1947 to 1951.
+In 1945, it was severely damaged.
+It was rebuilt from 1947 to 1951.
 In 1951, an art exhibition was displayed in the building, which, in 1952, was handed over to the Academy of Fine Arts; the Academy moved into the Great Armoury in 1954.
 The Armoury's ground floor was again repurposed into a trade passage, which lasted until 2007.
 After the closure of the trade passage, the Academy began looking for investors to buy and use said passage, but few presented favourable arrangements.

 The former trade passage was opened to art exhibitions in 2012 and, as of 2025, remains in this function.